 Dried flowers and herbs hang in bunches and there is more than a slight hint of witchy apothecary with bowls and jars filled with feathers, acorns, and crystals.

 The strong base of any aesthetic or style is a good color story.
 It probably goes without saying that black plays a pretty big role in this one, both as a fully saturated color and as varying shades of charcoal and gray.

 Just like with Cottagecore, there is a general preference for natural colors, and things worn with time.
 There still won’t be a lot of neon and brightness but you’ll find jewel tones and richer versions of colors.

-Rust replaces orange, yellow shifts to mustard and red turns to burgundy and wine.
-Greens changes from the brightness of new growth to the depth of pine boughs found deep in the forest and the dusty sage of dried herbs, blue and purple hues from wildflowers become the deep jewel tones of late-season plums and grapes.
+Rust replaces orange, yellow shifts to mustard, and red turns to burgundy and wine.
+Greens change from the brightness of new growth to the depth of pine boughs found deep in the forest and the dusty sage of dried herbs, blue and purple hues from wildflowers become the deep jewel tones of late-season plums and grapes.